 Then, we anticipate the battle.
 The challenge develops when their speech, their behavior, and their attitude has created a wedge in our heart towards them.
 Our hearts grow hard and our grace starts to dry up in how we treat that child.

 Have you ever just had it?

 Is there a behavior that has escalated from something that bugs you to something that just absolutely drives you nuts?
 Here are some things that push my buttons.

 All these things have to get taken care of for our house to function.
 Sometimes I get so tired of asking and repeating myself, that I just take care of the things that need to get done.

 Wedge of Frustration

 When this wedge of frustration happens, we need the power of the Word to renew our hearts and our minds.
 Divine intervention is needed to bring reconciliation.
 The Devil loves to harden hearts and to drive wedges in relationships.

 In Titus, older women are instructed to teach “the younger women to be sober, to love their husbands, to love their children…” (Titus 2:4).
 True love is not natural to our sinful hearts.
 We need divine help to know and express true love.

 What are thankfulness affirmations?
 How can they help?

 We are rewiring our hearts and minds.
 Is this not the power of reading scripture?
 It reminds us again and again about our need for a Savior and the lengths that God has been willing to God to reconcile us to Himself.

-Romans 12:2a “Do not be conformed to this world, but be transformed by the renewal of your mind…”
+“Do not be conformed to this world, but be transformed by the renewal of your mind…” Romans 12:2a

-Philippians 4:8 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
+“Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
+Philippians 4:8

 When we meditate on statements that are biblically true we are training our minds and hearts to think, feel, and act as God would have us to do.
 This meditation shapes our worldview.

 I invite you to insert your child’s name in the blanks below.
 You are invited to also gather a couple of pictures of your child: a baby picture, a toddler/elementary picture, and a current picture.
 This reminds us of when they were super cute and precious.

 Thankfulness Affirmations for My Child

-________ is fearfully and wonderfully made.
+1. ________ is fearfully and wonderfully made.

-________ is created in the image of God.
+2. ________ is created in the image of God.

-________ is a sinner just like me.
+3. ________ is a sinner just like me.

-Jesus died on a cross for ___________.
+4. Jesus died on a cross for ___________.

-Thank you, Lord, for your patience with me.
+5. Thank you, Lord, for your patience with me.
 Give me the ability to extend that patience to _________.

-God, you have to repeat many things to me.
+6. God, you have to repeat many things to me.
 Give me patience in repeating things to my child.

-Thank you for ______’s strong will.
+7. Thank you for ______’s strong will.
 Lord, mold it to become perseverance in pursuit of the gospel.

-I am broken.
+8. I am broken.
 Thank you for the reminder my child gives me of the areas that I need to grow in.

-Teach me, Lord, how to show sacrificial love to my child even when it is hard.
+9. Teach me, Lord, how to show sacrificial love to my child even when it is hard.
 Help me to see them as you see them.

-Jesus, I pray that ___________ will confess you as their Lord and will walk in obedience to you all the days of their life.
+10. Jesus, I pray that ___________ will confess you as their Lord and will walk in obedience to you all the days of their life.
 Use them powerfully, Lord God.